ceejbot/tomato/README.md

 brew tap ceejbot/tap
 brew install tomato

-# if you have rust installed and prefer to build from source:
+# if you have Rust installed and prefer to build from source:
 cargo install tomato-toml

 # once installed: